The Quad Cities: A sure bet for a family Illinois golf trip

 • Emeis Golf Course (6,586 yards, par 72) is owned by the city of Davenport and prior to 2006, was the local qualifying course for the John Deere Classic.
 Emeis isn't long, and it isn't particularly hard, but by golly, it's tough to argue with a sound, old-school, Robert Bruce Harris design.

-The city is investing major money in redoing all of the bunkers in the fall of 2006, including moving many greenside bunkers much closer to the putting surfaces, which will make this hidden gem arguably the best deal in the area.
+The city is investing major money in redoing all of the bunkers, including moving many greenside bunkers much closer to the putting surfaces, which will make this hidden gem arguably the best deal in the area.

 • Byron Hills Golf Course (6,465 yards, par 72) in Port Byron, Ill., features bountiful mature trees, gurgling water hazards and rolling hills, all of which merge to create one of the most picturesque parkland-style courses in northeastern Illinois.